Aiia22/Aiia22/README.md

 - 👋 Hi, I’m @Aiia22
 - 👀 I’m interested in AI and Blockchain Technology
 - 🌱 I’m currently learning Java/C#/React/TypeScript
-- 💞️ I’m looking to collaborate nothing at the moment
+- 💞️ I’m not looking to collaborate in anything at the moment
 - 📫 How to reach me ...send a carrier pigeon...

 <!---